m4xshen/m4xshen.dev/content/posts/vim-basic-commands.md

 # Final Words

 Remember all these command takes some time.
-If you are already familiar with these commands, you can continue to read the [vim workflow](/posts/vim-workflow) to learn when to use which comand.
+If you are already familiar with these commands, you can continue to read the [vim command workflow](/posts/vim-command-workflow) to learn how to move/edit text in Vim efficiently.